UKHASnet/protocol/protocol.md

     * Subsequent packets should transmit sequential sequence counters (`b`, `c`, `d`, ...), wrapping round from `z` to `b`.
 The sequence counter `a` should only be transmitted on node startup.
-3. A number of **Fields**, which consist of a single uppercase letter, followed by a comma-separated list of values.
+3. A number of **Fields**, which, which the exception of the special comment field, consist of a single uppercase letter, followed by a comma-separated list of values.
 For more information see the [list of fields](fields.md).
 The data section is variable in length.
 4. The **Path**, enclosed within `[` and `]`:
     * When broadcasting a new packet, the node should include its node ID in the Path (e.g. `[NODEID]`).
     * When repeating a packet, the repeater node should append a comma, followed by its node ID to the Path (e.g.
-      `[SOURCEID,REPEATERID]`).
+      `[NODEID,REPEATERID]`).

 The canonical specification of the packet format can be found in the [formal grammar](grammar.ebnf).